-In this test, a thin, flexible tube is passed through the child's nose, down the back of the throat and into the esophagus.
+In this test, a thin, flexible tube is passed through the child's nose, down the back of the throat, and into the esophagus.
 The end of the tube is attached to a computer that remains at the child’s bedside throughout the study.
 An impedance study typically takes 20 to 24 hours.
-The tube is left in place during this time and the child can stay in the hospital or go home with the tube in place depending on their other diagnoses.
+The tube is left in place during this time.
+The child can stay in the hospital or go home with the tube in place, depending on their other diagnoses.

 How should I prepare my child for an esophageal impedance study?